 At Buglawton Primary School, we believe that computing is an integral part of preparing children to live in a world where technology is continuously and rapidly evolving.
 Computing has deep links with mathematics, science and design and technology; and is used as part of our creative curriculum throughout all subjects to encourage the children to work creatively.
 Computing also ensures that pupils increase their knowledge and develop their skills to become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
-We are lucky to have laptop and iPad trollies, each containing 30, to allow all children in each class access to up to date technology.
+We are lucky to have access to iPads and Chromebooks, along with student access to G-Suite for Education.

 All children from our EYFS through to Year 6 follow a scheme of work that is in line with the national curriculum and is relevant to the world in which they live.
 We consciously ensure that both children and parents are up to date with E-Safety.
 E-Safety is fed into all computing lessons.

 What it's like to be a Computer Scientist at Buglawton

 Students in Reception have gained practice using digital technology through their use of the interactive whiteboard.
 They have also become more accustomed to using apps on iPads.